Australia–Philippines relations: Timeline of high-level visits

+70th anniversary of diplomatic relations

 Overview

 The two countries celebrated 70 years of diplomatic relations in 2016.
 This bilateral relation was established when Australia opened a Consulate General in Manila on 22 May 1946.
 The anniversary is being celebrated in the Philippines and Australia.
 The Australian Embassy in the Philippines launched the 'Philippines and Australia: The First 70 Years' exhibition in November 2015.
 This exhibition featured momentous milestones in the shared history between Australia and the Philippines like the efforts of over 4,000 Australian service personnel who fought side by side with Filipino and Allied forces in World War II, to Australian medical mission teams working alongside other Filipino and international humanitarian communities in the aftermath of Typhoon Yolanda in 2013.
 With this, the exhibit epitomizes the shared history of the Philippines and Australia.
 One facet of this is people-to-people links, which continues to grow at a staggering pace.
 Over 250,000 Filipinos now call Australia home, making up the sixth largest migrant community in Australia, and they continue to make a helpful input to Australian society.

 At the same time, the Philippine Embassy in Canberra also celebrated the anniversary.
 Philippine Ambassador Minda Calaguian-Cruz and Australian Foreign Affairs Secretary Peter Varghese co-hosted a diplomatic reception on 20 June 2016 at the Australian Department of Foreign Affairs and Trade (DFAT).
 DFAT secretary Varghese presented former Philippine Secretary of Foreign Affairs and former Philippine Ambassador to Australia Delia Domingo-Albert a 70th Anniversary Friendship Award in acknowledgment of her far-reaching assistance to the enrichment of Philippine-Australian relations.
 One of her notable achievements is the awarding of Philippine Liberation Medals to 3,800 Australian soldiers who participated in the campaign to liberate the Philippines during World War II.
 Ambassador Minda Calaguian-Cruz mentioned that bilateral relations achieved its pinnacle last year with the signing by President Benigno Aquino III and Prime Minister Malcolm Turnbull of the historic joint Declaration on Philippines-Australia Comprehensive Partnership.
 The Declaration enabled more strategic and meaningful collaboration on bilateral, regional, and global issues of mutual interest.
 Guests such as the members of the diplomatic corps, defence, business, think-tanks, educational institutions, former Australian Ambassadors to the Philippines, students in the New Colombo Plan who attended Philippine universities and Filipino business and community leaders joined the officials of the two countries in celebrating seven decades of dynamic friendship.

 The following day, Bayanihan, the National Folk Dance Company of the Philippines, ended their tour in Australia after a series of performances in Canberra to celebrate the 118th Anniversary of the Proclamation of Philippine Independence and 70th Anniversary.